Welcome Home Des Moines

 Featured in September/October 2020

-Work-from-home restrictions, students getting educated at home, and uncertainty about the long-term consequences of the coronavirus have all made a home office a necessity for many homeowners.
-Every third person across the globe now can be seen in the need for a home office–the numbers are growing every other day!
+Work-from-home restrictions, students educating at home, and uncertainty about the long-term consequences of the coronavirus have all made a home office a necessity for many homeowners.

 Pay attention